josephmoreno/Chip-8_Emulator/README.txt

 SDL Information:
 - http://lazyfoo.net/tutorials/SDL/index.php#Texture%20Streaming

+The extension libraries SDL_image and SDL_mixer are needed for compilation.
+I followed SDL tutorial "Lesson 06" (from the above link ^) to download and place the files in the correct directories for my compiler.

 *** Purpose of this project:
 Gain experience working with a library (SDL) that handles video/audio output and keystroke input.